kubevela/kubevela.github.io/docs/platform-engineers/oam/x-definition.md

 |     `context.annotations`     |                   The annotations of the current instance of the application                       |       WorkflowStepDefinition        |

-Please note that all the X-Definition concepts introduced in this section only need to be understood by the platform administrator when they want to expand the functions of KubeVela.
+Please note that all the Definition concepts introduced in this section only need to be understood by the platform administrator when they want to expand the functions of KubeVela.
 The end users will learn the schema of above definitions with visualized forms (or the JSON schema of parameters if they prefer) and reference them in application deployment plan.
 Please check the [Generate Forms from Definitions](../openapi-v3-json-schema) section about how this is achieved.

 [1]:  ./oam-model
 [2]:  ../cue/basic